home-assistant/operating-system/Documentation/partition.md

 Confirm your USB SSD/HD is connected and recognized using `fdisk -l`.

+Make sure the drive has no partition named `hassos-data` (or no partition at all).
 With the drive, use the below command (again, replacing XXX with your drive)

 ```sh
 $ datactl move /dev/xxx